adsabs/export_service/README.md

         Accomazzi2019AAS            -- %1H%Y%q
         AccomazziKurtz2019          -- %2H%Y

-* `journalmacro` allows user to decide to keep the journal name, or instead of replacing it by macro if one is available.
-The defualt value is `1` for replace.
+* `journalformat` allows user to decide on the format of journal name. `1` indicates to use AASTeX macros if there are any (default), otherwise full journal name is exported. `2` means use journal abbreviations and `3` means use full journal name.

 Note that for endpoint `/rss` an optional parameter `link` can be passed in. `link` is the query url that generated the bibcodes.